rundeck/docs/docs/about/cloud/index.md

 # Rundeck Cloud

-## What is Rundeck Cloud?

 Rundeck Cloud is a fully managed SaaS providing online secure access to the latest commercial Rundeck feature set.

-## Who is Rundeck Cloud for?
+## Core value of Rundeck Cloud

-Companies adopting cloud are looking for ways to stay nimble while improving system availability, quality of operations, and keeping control over costs.
-This is leading companies to centralize their cloud infrastructure operations into platform engineering and SRE teams that standardize and automate procedures for provisioning infrastructure and collaboration between teams.
+Organizations adopting cloud are looking for ways to stay nimble while improving system availability, quality of operations, and keeping control over costs.
+With Rundeck Cloud, platform engineering and SRE teams are able to standardize and automate cloud ops.

-## What problem does Rundeck Cloud solve?

-Cloud engineering and SRE teams prefer consuming tooling and automation as a Service so they can be focused on building and managing core mission critical applications and systems.
-Rundeck Cloud eliminates the work required for managing automation infrastructure.

-## What can customers expect from Rundeck Cloud?

 - **Easy integration with Cloud Services**<br>
 Receiving events from external providers into Rundeck do not have to open their firewalls for inbound notifications.